ababphysics/TSH/README.md

 ---
 <img src="assets/simulation_demo.gif" width="800">
+The animation above is generated directly from the Ultimate TSH Simulator, a fully runnable implementation of the unified dynamical equation.
+The simulator computes:

+    the Δf–γT phase deformation

+    mass‑dependent boundary scaling

+    irreversible phase transitions

+    the evolving thickness distribution p(x)

+This ensures that the GIF reflects the exact mathematical structure of TSH, not an illustration.
 ## 1. Overview

 TSH is a unified structural theory that derives quantum mechanics, classical physics, and general relativity as phase‑dependent limits of a single covariant action.